Lesotho at the 2022 Commonwealth Games

 Lesotho competed at the 2022 Commonwealth Games in Birmingham, England from 28 July to 8 August 2022.
 This was Lesotho's 12th appearance at the Commonwealth Games.

 Lesotho's team consisted of 21 athletes (15 men and six women) competing in four sports.
 Lerato Sechele and Tumelo Makae were the country's flagbearers during the opening ceremony, while Moroke Mokhotho was the closing ceremony flagbearer.

 Competitors

-The Lesotho team is scheduled to consist of 21 athletes.
+The Lesotho team consisted of 21 athletes.

-The following is the list of number of competitors participating at the Games per sport/discipline.
+The following is the list of number of competitors that participated at the Games per sport/discipline.